Party on the roof and walk across the Brooklyn bridge: how to spend a weekend in new York (July 17-19)

 Where: Sweet Brooklyn Bar & Grill 608 Nostrand Avenue Brooklyn, NY 11216

 More: Spend a Saturday with good food, cocktails and relaxing music.
-Here you can spend a family evening, but also to meet new interesting people.
+Here you can not only have a family evening, but also to meet new interesting people.
 After brunch, guests may enjoy the hot party.

 Cost: Free